dwhitfield6/STM32WB55_BLE_Garage_Intrusion_Sensor_Bugsnag/README.md

 # STM32WB55 BLE Garage Intrusion Sensor + Bugsnag

 Simple Node.js helper that simulates an STM32WB55 BLE garage intrusion sensor crash and uploads it to Bugsnag.
 Use it to validate your API key, experiment with metadata, or integrate with a CI gate before rolling the notifier into firmware tooling.
+The sample project streams crashes to the hosted dashboard here: [STM32WB55 BLE Garage Intrusion Sensor (Bugsnag)](https://app.bugsnag.com/personal-projects-7/stm32wb55-ble-garage-intrusion-sensor).

 ## Prerequisites